nhsconnect/gpconnect/pages/overview/overview_deployment.md

 - become a [First of Type](overview_first_of_type.html) deployment

 ## Provider suppliers ##

 *Text for providers*

-## Developer ecosystem
+## Developer ecosystem ##

-Our developer ecosystem takes you through each stage of a typical GP Connect API project.
+Our developer ecosystem diagram takes you through each stage of a consumer supplier journey for a typical GP Connect API project.
 Click on a stage to find out more.

 {% include developer_journey.html %}